 Modal auxiliary verbs (could, should, would, might, may, must, etc.) are the most common means of expressing modality in English.
 Modals are not grammatically marked for specific moods but assist the reader or listener in discovering such elements as the opinion, intention, or feeling of the writer or speaker.

 Some modals are marked for tense (could: past, can: present), but these markings are such inconsistent indicators of time reference that distinguishing between past- and present-tense modals is rarely worthwhile.
 One formal time reference does exist, incorrectly referred to in many textbooks as the present perfect or modal perfect.
 This form, a modal followed by have and a past participle, is a consistent indicator of past time but does not include perfect aspect.
 The present perfect, in a sentence such as “Martha has studied the lesson,” has current relevance (viewing the action from the vantage point of the present).
 The modal past, however, in a sentence such as “Martha could have studied the lesson,” refers to a specific point in the past when she had the opportunity and probably did not take it; the current relevance of the perfect aspect is reduced or absent.
-Modals in past contexts indicate simple past time and are therefore included in the charts under the past tense/past time reference rather than under past tense perfect aspect/past time.
+Modals in past contexts indicate simple past time26F and are therefore included in the charts under the past tense/past time reference rather than under past tense/perfect aspect/past time.27F

-Modality is also expressed by past tense verbs, as in “If he studied, he would succeed,” the few remaining subjunctive mood forms, as in “So be it!,” and certain adverbials, such as perhaps.
-The predominance of modals over these forms has obscured the standard mood forms, as the verbs that follow modals are uninflected; they do not show mood.
+Modality is also expressed by past tense verbs, as in “If he studied, he would succeed,” the few remaining subjunctive mood forms, as in “So be it!,”28F and certain adverbials, such as perhaps.
+The predominance of modals over these forms has obscured the standard mood forms, as the verbs that follow modals are uninflected; they do not show mood.29F

-English is generally characterized as having three primary moods: indicative, subjunctive, and imperative (the infinitive and emphatic are sometimes included).
-Except for the imperative (see below), these are mostly formal categories and are defined semantically, reminding us that the form/meaning distinction is here neither exact nor absolute.
+English is generally characterized as having three primary moods: indicative, subjunctive, and imperative (the infinitive and emphatic are sometimes included30F).
+Except for the imperative (see below), these are mostly formal categories but are defined semantically, reminding us that the form/meaning distinction is here neither exact nor absolute.

 The indicative refers to what is real or true, expressing everyday fact or routine using finite verbs (in this case, past or present forms), as in “Tom studies every day.”
 It is also used for “real” conditions, situations which the writer or speaker considers possible or probable, such as “If he sits here, we can talk.”

-The subjunctive does not make specific truth claims but addresses hypothetical situations, as in “If I were president . . .,” and situations in which action is advisable, as in “She suggested that he sit,” using uninflected verb forms.
-It is also used for “unreal” conditions, situations considered unlikely, as in “If you studied, you would succeed.”
+The subjunctive does not make specific truth claims but addresses hypothetical situations, such as “If I were president . . .,” and situations in which action is advisable, such as “She suggested that he sit,” using uninflected verb forms.31F It is also used for “unreal” conditions, situations considered unlikely, such as “If you studied, you would succeed.”

 The imperative is the command form, using infinitive verbs to require action, as in “Study!”
 This is the single mood form in English with a one-to-one correspondence with modality: imperative verbs consistently indicate the modality of obligation, or command.